nyergler/effective-django/tutorial/views.rst

 the system from end to end, so you can ensure that the points of integration are functioning properly.
 Most complex systems have both.

-TK: Test client, Request Factory
+Django has two tools that are helpful for writing view unit tests: the Test Client_ and the RequestFactory_.
+They have similar APIs, but approach things differently.
+The ``TestClient`` takes a URL to retrieve, and resolves it against your projects URL configuration.
+It then creates a test request, and passes that request object through your view.
+The fact that it requires you to specify the URL ties your test to the URL configuration of your project.

+The ``RequestFactory`` has the same API: you specify the URL you want to retrieve and any parameters or form data.
+But it doesn't actually resolve that URL: it just returns the Request object.
+You can then manually pass it to your view and test the result.

+In practice, RequestFactory tests are usually somewhat faster than the TestClient.
+This isn't a big deal when you have five tests, but it is when you have 500 or 5,000.
+Let's look at the same test written with each tool.

 .. checkpoint:: view_tests

 .. literalinclude:: /src/contacts/tests.py
    :prepend: from django.test.client import Client
              from django.test.client import RequestFactory
+             ...
    :pyobject: ContactListViewTests

-Django 1.4 added additional support for integration tests, so we'll write a couple here.

 "Live Server" Tests
 -------------------

+.. slide:: Live Server Tests
+   :level: 2

+   * Django 1.4 added the LiveServerTestCase_
+   * Makes writing integration tests with something like Selenium_ easier
+   * By default it spins up the server for you (similar to ``runserver``)
+   * You can also point it to a deployed instance elsewhere

-Django 1.4 adds a new ``TestCase`` base class, the ``LiveServerTestCase``.
+Django 1.4 adds a new ``TestCase`` base class, the LiveServerTestCase_.
 This is very much what it sounds like: a test case that runs against a live server.
-By default Django will start the development server for you when it runs these tests, but they can also be run against another server. *Selenium* is a package commonly used for writing tests that drive a web browser, and that's what we'll use for our integration tests.
+By default Django will start the development server for you when it runs these tests, but they can also be run against another server.
+Selenium_ is a package commonly used for writing tests that drive a web browser, and that's what we'll use for our integration tests.